 On Friday February 7th, the Ontario Superior Court issued an injunction ordering the removal of the Tyendinaga camp.
 But nearly a week later, it has not been enforced.
 On Wednesday February 12th, Tyendinaga Mohawk Police Chief Jason Brant pleaded with the land defenders to end the blockade.
 In response, the Tyendinega Mohawks set up a second land defence camp on the rail line.

 Also on February 12th, land defenders on Treaty 1 territory set up a rail blockade on a section of CN rail track about 7km outside of Winnipeg.
 Harrison Powder, one of the land defenders, explained to a CBC reporter that the blockade was in support of Wet’suwet’en sovereignty.
 “When you invade Indigenous territory, and you try to force pipelines on our people, there’s consequences to that, and this here today is one of those consequences,” he said, “We want the RCMP out of there.”

 But he also framed the blockades as “a long time coming;” the roots are resistance against Canada’s continued colonial violence against Indigenous peoples.
 “Our people have been saying for years ‘we can shut down this country, we can stop the economy, we can cause major economic damage’ — and it’s happening now,” he said.

 The Wet’suwet’en nation’s heroic land and sovereignty defence has started a movement that is focused on defending the Wet’suwet’en nation, but which has quickly taken on a more radical, fundamental meaning.
-The sustained rail blockades at Tyendinega, Treaty 1, and Gitxsan, as well as the urban blockades of rail, port, and highways, show that the united struggle against Canada’s settler colonial violence is growing, not going away.
+The sustained land defence actions at Tyendinega, Treaty 1, and Gitxsan, as well as the urban blockades of rail, port, and highways, show that the united struggle against Canada’s settler colonial violence is growing, not going away.